Purpose of the CLA+

 NOTE: Online administration is limited to students in online degree completion programs or online senior capstone courses.
-Students who select that option will be reviewed to ensure that they meet the eligibility requirements.
 In addition, students must have a computer that meets the technical requirements of the online proctoring service.
-If you are at the computer you will use, click here to check your computer for compatibility.

 The deadline to complete the CLA is Friday, October 31, 2014.

 How can students participate in the CLA+?

 Students eligible for the CLA+ can contact University Testing at 910-672-1815 (Monday-Friday 8AM-5PM) to register for one of the testing dates.